ialbert/applied-bioinfo/README.md

 # Bioinformatics Course

-A repository that provides discussion board for Bioinformatics Courses

-1. Budapest: Elixir 2025
+A repository that demonstrates how to use git to create reusable data analysis workflows.